-Founded in 1926, the Atlanta History Center is a complex of multiple buildings that represent the history of Atlanta, the state of Georgia, and the southern United States.
-Among their exhibitions at this location are the Swan House, the Tullie Smith House, and the main museum.
+Founded in 1926, the Atlanta History Center is a complex of multiple buildings over 33 acres that represent the history of Atlanta, the state of Georgia, and the southern United States.
+Along with the museum is acres of gardens, an event facility, a research library, and two historic homes.

-The crown jewel of the Atlanta History Center is the Swan House, the city’s most well-known home.
-Designed by Philip Trammel Shutze, the family that lived there had a fascinating history and it was later featured in the movie The Hunger Games: Catching Fire.
-Inside, you’ll see items from how it would have looked when the Inmans lived there as well as large scale photos from the film production.
-It’s not uncommon to see a wedding here as well!
-Next door at the Coach House, you can have lunch.
+The crown jewel of the Atlanta History Center is the Swan House, the city’s most well-known home, even inspiring a novel series.
+Designed by Philip Trammel Shutze, the Inman family that lived there had a fascinating history.

+The home was later featured in the movie The Hunger Games: Catching Fire as President Snow’s mansion.
+Inside, you’ll see items from how it would have looked when the Inmans lived there as well as large-scale photos from the film production.

 Once you’re outside, don’t miss the other features of the property.
 The Smith Farm was built in the 1840s and is the oldest surviving farmhouse in the city.
 There are animals like goats and sheep roaming the property.
 There’s a wood cabin on a back trail, a native plant garden, and a veteran’s park.